 Winter tends to bring with it some significant weather events and particularly an increased risk of storms and strong winds.
 Now is a good time to check any trees in your garden or in the area around your house for signs of damage.
 In a strong wind older trees could be knocked down or branches could become wind-borne debris and cause damage to your home.
 If you find a tree that may be at risk of falling, contact a tree surgeon for further assistance.

 While you may primarily only use your attic during winter to hide Christmas presents, smaller creatures could choose to call it home if they can find a way inside.
 Check the attic for any signs of holes or gaps in your vents which could allow birds or other animals to access the attic.
 Even small animals can cause significant damage if they find their way inside.

-Make sure your home is covered this winter with AA Home Insurance.
+Make sure your home is covered with AA Home Insurance.

 There are now more ways than ever to make your home warmer and more energy efficient.
 See here for more on Home Energy Grants.